Small Business Loan and Grant Funding Options

 Use Your Savings

 If you have confidence in your new business, this may be the time to put your money where your mouth is.
-If you have savings, you may want to use them, depending on your specific circumstances.
+If you have savings, you may want to use them.
 It is, of course, much easier to do this if you are single and have few family responsibilities.
+How much money you invest depends on your circumstances.

 Get a Loan

-Banks and other financial institutions will often be prepared to lend money to small businesses if you have a sound business plan or have been running for a number of years and have a solid financial track record.
+Banks and other financial institutions lend more money to small businesses each year.
+You should have a sound business plan or been running for several years with a solid financial track record.
 You can apply for a secured or unsecured business loan to fund your venture.

 If you have a unique business idea, you may be able to sell it to investors who will put up the cash to get you started.
 The concept must be compelling, and you must have the personality to sell it to your 'Business Angels'.
-If you have seen the popular BBC series 'Dragon's Den', on which a group of hopeful entrepreneurs attempt to charm money from a group of hard-headed business investors you will realise how difficult this can be in practice.
+Have seen the popular BBC series 'Dragon's Den'?
+It's where a group of hopeful entrepreneurs attempt to charm money from a group of hard-headed business investors.
+You'll get entertained as well as realising how difficult this can be in practice.

 Further information about funding from all these agencies and other sources is available from the organisations below: